-Ramp butter showcases that lovely yet stinky fleeting spring wild onion everyone goes wild for in the most incredible way.
-This simple yet versatile compound butter can dress up literally anything, whether you stir it into eggs, dollop it atop pasta, smother roasted or steamed vegetables in it, perch it atop fish or steak, or slide it under the skin of roast chicken.
-Here’s the only trick.
-Ramps are in season for about 4 weeks of the year.
-When that time rolls around, you want this recipe handy so you can make it and stash it in the freezer to see you through the other 48 weeks of the year.
-Other pungent alliums, such as garlic scapes or chives, work well here, too.
+Ramps are in season for just a few precious weeks each spring.
+Making ramp butter is an easy way to make the stinky and fleeting spring wild onion a little more everlasting.
+It’s a simple yet versatile compound butter that can dress up literally anything.
+Stir it into eggs.
+Dollop it atop pasta.
+Smother roasted or steamed vegetables in it.
+Perch it atop fish or steak.
+Slide it under the skin of roast chicken.
+Here’s the only trick: When that time of year rolls around, you want to make as much ramp butter as you can and stash it in the freezer to see you through the remaining 48 weeks of the year.
+(And if you can’t track down ramps or the craving crashes upon you when they’re not in season, rest assured, other pungent alliums, such as chives or garlic scapes, work well here, too.)
 Originally published October 8, 2017.–Angie Zoobkoff

 - Quick Glance